Fanglanc/Fanglanc.github.io/_news/announcement_5.md

 related_posts: false
 ---

-A survey paper on uncertainty estimation in LLMs has been accepted by the Information Fusion. :sparkles:
+A survey paper on uncertainty estimation in LLMs has been accepted by the Information Fusion journal. :sparkles: